evan-agileana/jquery_ui_filter/README.txt

 4. Enable (check) the jQueryUI filter under the list of filters and save the configuration.

+5. IMPORTANT: In 'Filter processing order', the 'jQuery UI accordion and tabs widgets' filter must be after the 'Correct faulty and chopped off HTML' filter.

-5. (optional) Visit the 'Configuration > Content authoring > Text formats and editors > jQuery UI filter' (admin/config/content/formats/jquery_ui_filter).
+6. (optional) Visit the 'Configuration > Content authoring > Text formats and editors > jQuery UI filter' (admin/config/content/formats/jquery_ui_filter).